-The concept of Trustrank could be said to run on two assumptions.
+The concept of TrustRank could be said to run on two assumptions.
 One is that good sites tend to point mostly at good sites.
-The second is that the more links to other sites are on a “good” page, the less care there was in the selection of those sites, and less concern over checking upon them on a regular basis.
+The second is that the more links to other sites are on a “good” page, the less care there was in the selection of those sites, and less concern over checking up on them regularly.

 The first of the assumptions means that a seed set of good sites can be used as a starting point for finding and indexing other good sites.
 The second means that the amount of trust given to sites pointed to in those links would be divided amongst the total number of links on a “good” seed site.
 This Lehigh paper challenges those assumptions:

 This assumption is open to argument.
 Why should two equally trusted pages propagate different trust scores to their children just because one made more recommendations than the other?
-Also, with respect to the accumulation of trust scores from multiple parents, TrustRank puts forth just one solution, that of simple summation.
-Clearly, there are other alternatives.
+Also, concerning the accumulation of trust scores from multiple parents, TrustRank puts forth just one solution, that of simple summation.
+There are other alternatives.

-In addition to looking at alternative ways to propagate trust along the web, the paper sets an eye upon locating and propagating distrust on the web, and using scores from both approaches to try to reduce the amount of web spam indexed in search engines.
+In addition to looking at alternative ways to propagate trust along with the web, the paper sets an eye upon locating and propagating distrust on the web and using scores from both approaches to try to reduce the amount of webspam indexed in search engines.

 Other works by the authors

-Here are five other recent papers which also look at web spam from Brian Davison and Baoning Wu.
+Here are five other recent papers that also look at webspam from Brian Davison and Baoning Wu.